-The recent Brexit campaign, the election of Donald Trump, the rise of extreme political parties across Europe, and the emergence of fake news on social media have all been tightly intertwined with conspiracy theories.
-Joseph E. Uscinski shares five things social scientists have learned about conspiracy theories.
+The Brexit campaign, the election of Donald Trump, the rise of extreme political parties across Europe, and the emergence of fake news on social media have all been tightly intertwined with conspiracy theories.
+Joe Uscinski shares five things social scientists have learned about conspiracy theories.

 With all the news surrounding conspiracy theories, perhaps it is time to take stock of what we really know about them.
 Of course, the definition of conspiracy theory is itself open to debate.
 I understand conspiracy theories as an unofficial account of events that explains outcomes through a small group, working in secret, against the common good.
 Here are five things social scientists have learned about such accounts in the last decade.

 1. Conspiracy theories are both timely and timeless

 As far back as recorded history goes, conspiracy theories have been part of the human condition.
 No age particularly stands out as more conspiratorial than another.
 In recent decades, events have triggered conspiracy theories focusing on the assassination of JFK, the death of Princess Diana, and the terror attacks of 9/11.

 Before that, there were red scares and fears of monopoly trusts, Freemasons, and Illuminati.
 Conspiracy theories are alive and well, but there is no reason to conclude conspiracy theorising has hit an apex.

 In the most neutral terms, conspiracy theorists are anyone who believes in conspiracy theories.
 We track how popular conspiracy theories are with opinion polling, but most polls only ask about one or a few conspiracy theories.